This doc is for data analysts and developers

 Full list of the tables and data schema is attached below:

 Attribution provides daily dumps of your data into cloud storage provider of your choice.
 You will be responsible for providing access to your storage where the data will stored.
 Attribution requires full read/write access to your bucket, please make sure that no other data is stored in that bucket since it could be delete by sync process.
-The preferred destination is Amazon S3, we also support Google Cloud Storage and Azure Storage.
+We support delivering data to next could storages:

 Once data is delivered to your bucket you're fully responsible for ETL (extract, transform, load) procedure and what you do next with this data.